 Do you remember your first vacation trip?
 Your first big drive after you got your license?
 The overwhelming feelings of angst and exciting feelings for taking the trip.
-Choosing your on music, locations to rest, hotels, car rentals, gas stations, cruise control settings and all of the small things to make the trip ideal.
+Choosing your own music, locations to rest, hotels, car rentals, gas stations, cruise control settings, and all of the small things to make the trip ideal.
 The more we do our road trips though, the more monotonous the small things become.

 Just like a first road trip or vacation, you can make ordinary things extraordinary by being intentional about your actions.
 Lasting relationships require active participation.
 Can you both be present in this moment?
 Can you challenge yourself to do the little things and do those things with love and find new moments and new places and new things that reinvent the ordinary?
 Can the routine be altered enough to ensure thoughtfulness?
-We believe so and we think that all that we do can become extraordinary if we put our hearts to it.
+We believe so, and we think that all that we do can become extraordinary if we put our hearts into it.